Ban-Zhan/ComplexHeatmap-reference/book/08-other-high-level-plots.md

 <img src="08-other-high-level-plots_files/figure-html/unnamed-chunk-2-1.png" width="480" style="display: block; margin: auto;" />

+On the heatmap, there are also lines representing five quantiles and mean values.

+Data range is controlled by `ylim`.
+Title is controlled by `title` or `column_title`.
+Title on y-axis is controlled by `ylab`.

 ```r
 densityHeatmap(m, ylim = c(-2, 2), title = "Distribution as heatmap", ylab = "some values")